-The Getting Ready to Retire

-Guide provides benefit eligibility

-information and instructions to

-assist you with the application

-process.
-The guide is available

-at www.varetire.org.
-Forms also

-are available on the website.
+The Getting Ready to Retire Guide provides information to assist you with the application process.
+The guide is available at www.varetire.org.
+Forms also are available on the website.
 Retirement forms are fillable.

-Select the fillable version,

-complete it online and then print

-and sign it before submitting.
+Select the fillable version, complete it online and then print and sign it before submitting.